KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Trip to Fredonia, Kansas

-Mom and I traveled to Fredonia, Kansas for my thirty year class reunion.
+Mom and I traveled to Fredonia, Kansas for my class reunion.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>